VanshPT/BlogMe-blogging-web-app/README.md

 ## Contributing

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.
 Your contributions are highly appreciated!
 However below are the points where you can try Improving.
-- Seperate Page only accessable to Content-Creators from where they can see their Posted Blogs and make Changes to their Blogs.
+- Seperate Page only accessable to Content-Creators from where they can see their Posted Blogs and make Changes to their Blogs.(For this, Author Name should be pulled from User Models first_name and last_name property and has to be linked to a User-->Content-Creater Group by a Foreign Key).
 - Improve the localhost storing Feature of Content inside Tiny MCE editor so that a Creater doesnt lose his progress upon reloading or closing their PC before they Click Post Button.

 ## Support